DIRECTLab/carla-energy-consumption/docs/notes/carla_editor_notes_UE5.md

 2. fix the charging pads, z-axis
 3. Figure out the Reinforcement learning plugin for Unreal Engine 5
 4. Speed up Carla!
-5. Add a command line way to filter which vehicle csv going to choose so I don't have to keep editing the `run_carla.sh` to switch vehicles.

 ## Longterm Goals